pazlydev/template-kit/README.md

 ✅ You help a fast growing number of users who will benefit from your awesome work.

+# Test your work on Pazly Pro
+To test your work and make sure nocode users can use what you've build, please Sign Up to Pazly Pro account at https://pazly.dev/

+As a developer, you can get a **40% discount forever**.
+Use the `40OFF4DEVS` coupon after the 10 free trial days.
+Limited to 1000 new signups.

 # Github Starter Kit